 At the end of the third year, residents are able to competently diagnose and treat patients, and provide longitudinal care in a variety of outpatient settings.
 They also achieve increasing levels of competency in psychotherapy.

-Residents are required to complete two year-long clinics as well as six-month clinics in Geriatric and Child Psychiatry, respectively.
+Residents are required to complete two year-long clinics as well as six-month clinics in Geriatric and Child and Adolescent Psychiatry, respectively.
 In addition, residents choose, at a minimum, three six-month electives.
 An elective typically occurs once per week for a half-day per week.
 Each clinic is directed by faculty who are experts in their fields.
 There are no call obligations in the third year, allowing residents more time to pursue other interests and projects, as well as moonlighting opportunities.
-Residents continue psychotherapy training with additional patient assignments and individual and group supervision.
+Residents continue psychotherapy training with an increasing caseload of patients and individual and group supervision.

 The table below shows the required and elective rotations for PGY3.